Skip to content

 Overview

 SASE treats files produced by agents as first-class completion artifacts.
-When a successful agent adds or modifies a supported image file, the completion path records the image in done.json and appends it to the notification file list after the standard chat and diff artifacts.
+When a successful agent adds or modifies a supported image file, the completion path records the image in done.json and appends it to the notification file list after the standard chat and diff artifacts, and after any generated Markdown PDFs.
 When a successful agent adds or modifies up to 10 Markdown files, core SASE renders PDF artifacts and attaches those PDFs to the same completion notification.
-Notification plugins can then deliver those files without re-scanning the workspace.
+Explicit artifacts saved with sase artifact create are appended after generated images when the agent completion notification is sent.
+Notification plugins can then deliver those files from Notification.files without re-scanning the workspace.

 Supported image extensions are: